donately/donately-wordpress/README.md

 Donately for WordPress
 ==================

-Utlizize the processing power of Donately with the Flexibility of WordPress.
+Utlizize the processing power of Donately with the flexibility of WordPress.